martn2023/chess-insights-applied-ML/README.md

 The chess engine uses a "centipawn evaluation" e.g. if we're at +2.0 White, it means "White is ahead in material and position such that it has 2 extra pawns in a vacuum."
 I want to know how many points (or pawns) do I need to be before I can say I have an 80% chance of winning?

 ### 2. Inflection Timing
 And in relation to the question above, when does that typically happen?
 On move #17 in an average game of 40 moves?
-Is there a moment where the board position is a better predictor of who will win than the players' ELO ratings?
+Is there a moment where the board position is a better predictor of who will win than the players' Elo ratings?

 ### 3. Minor and Major Piece Development
 How predictive is it, if at all, that the person who gets their knights and bishops off the starting spaces for predicting a winner?